kavilla/pets/README.md

 	```
 	- Successful : 200 (returns created pet with owner with id that equals person_id)
 	- Invalid request: 400 (missing name)
+	- Not Found: 404 (person with person_id does not exist)

 ### Solution